anto1282/G-WEB_Fraud_Detection/reports/README.md

 In order to perform unit testing of our api, we would create a test client = TestClient(app).
 Then we would test each of the endpoints and assert that the status code and response is what we would expect.

-Then the load testing would be performed using the locust framwork.
-We would create a file that contains code that simulates user interactions.
-Then this could will be run using the command " locust -f tests/performancetests/nameoffile.py ".
+For load testing, we would use the Locust framework. we would write a script simulating user interactions with the API by defining tasks like sending GET and POST requests to specific endpoints.
+This script would be executed using the command locust -f tests/performancetests/nameoffile.py.
+The results would give insight into the API’s performance under varying load levels and help identify any bottlenecks or issues.

 ### Question 26